 - a.
 Business Use.
 In a Milton Village Mixed-use Planned Unit Development business use shall be required in at least half of the ground floor of the building.
 The ground floor may also include separate entrances for upper level uses, common areas, or lobbies.
 All such business use areas shall be designed so as to be appropriate and rentable space for use as either a retail store, restaurant, or other allowable business use.
-In no event shall the business use area be less than 50% of the net ground floor area of the building.
+In no event shall the business use area be less than 50% of the net ground floor area of the building. - b.

-- b.
 Lot Coverage.
 In a Milton Village Mixed-use Planned Unit Development, buildings exclusive of parking structures used solely for parking, shall not cover in excess of 60% of the lot in the business district.
 The total coverage of parking structures, which are used solely for parking, together with other buildings shall not cover in excess of 90% of the lot in the business district.
 The area of historic structures preserved on site shall not be included in the calculation of lot coverage. - c.
 Building Height.
-In a Milton Village Mixed-use Planned Unit Development, no building shall be erected or altered to exceed three (3) stories or forty-five (45) feet in height, whichever is less.
-The height of the first floor shall be a minimum of eleven (11) feet clear to encourage and facilitate the use of the space for retail or restaurant use.
-The height of any building shall be measured from the mean grade of the natural ground contiguous to the building at the property's street frontage with the lowest elevation, as such ground exists prior to construction.
-For example, a property between Adams Street and High Street would measure height from the Adams Street frontage.
+Except as otherwise permitted under Section 4 hereof, in a Milton Village Mixed-use Planned Unit Development, no building shall be erected or altered to exceed three (3) stories or thirty-five (35) feet in height.
+The height of the first floor shall be a minimum of twelve (12) feet clear to encourage and facilitate the use of the space for retail or restaurant use.
+The height of any building shall be measured from the mean grade of the natural ground contiguous to the building at the property's street frontage, as such ground exists at the sidewalk elevation.
+For example, a property between Adams Street and High Street would measure height from the Adams Street frontage at the elevation of the sidewalk.